 “Lacquered Screen”, design screen, is a realization by the young Russian designer Dmitry Samygin.

-After studying Applied Arts at the National University of Art and Industry, Stroganov, Dmitry Samigyn quickly collaborated with his father, a wooden furniture manufacturer, to design different pieces of furniture.
+After studying Applied Arts at the National University of Art and Industry, Stroganov, Dmitry Samygin quickly collaborated with his father, a wooden furniture manufacturer, to design different pieces of furniture.
 Heavily inspired by early-century designs from the 20s to the 40s, Dmitry created pieces close in spirit to Mackintosh, Rietveld or even Le Corbusier.
-Today, Dmitry Samigyn continues to design furniture with his father but he also now creates custom orders for some of his clients.
+Today, Dmitry Samygin continues to design furniture with his father but he also now creates custom orders for some of his clients.

-Marking a heritage left by the design icons of the 20th Century, Dmitry Samigyn’s work stands out because of his use of simple shapes and clean lines, giving his creations a certain discrete elegance.
+Marking a heritage left by the design icons of the 20th Century, Dmitry Samygin’s work stands out because of his use of simple shapes and clean lines, giving his creations a certain discrete elegance.

 Poplar plywood and beech veneered carved and lacquered